-You can assign extended properties to company resources, hierarchical roles, and employees.
+You can assign extended properties to company resources, hierarchical roles, identities, and attestation cases.

 To assign objects to an extended property

 - 2. Select the extended property in the result list. - 3.
 Select the Assign objects task. - 4.
 In the Table menu, select the required object type.